 You take all the proper measures to take care of your lawn, but dead spots still appear!
 No matter how well you keep up with your lawn, it is likely you will have some dead spots throughout the year.
 Do not get upset and worry that you will not have the nicest lawn on the block, diagnose the problem so that you can once again have a fully green lawn.
 How can you fix a problem when you think you are taking all the steps to create a perfect lawn?
 The following are some of the most common reasons that your lawn may have those unwanted dead spots.

-Just like any other plants, grass needs to be properly watered.
+Just like any other plant, grass needs to be properly watered.
 Oftentimes you can rely on the rainwater to keep the roots alive.
 Although, this is not always the case.
 Simply relying on rainwater can cause some areas to be watered more than others or not at all, causing dead spots.
-Your lawn also may not be getting enough water if it simply does not rain a lot where you live.
-Your lawn should typically be getting an inch of water a week to stay healthy and to avoid dead spots.
+Your lawn may also not get enough water if it does not rain a lot where you live.
+Your lawn should typically be getting an inch of water a week to stay healthy and avoid dead spots.
 To avoid your soil drying up, invest in a sprinkler system.
-Evenly placing your sprinklers in your lawn can help keep your lawn green and healthy, no matter what the weather is in your area!
+Evenly placing sprinklers on your lawn can help keep your lawn green and healthy, no matter what the weather is in your area!

 Do you have a furry friend that only uses the bathroom in a few spots and in those spots your lawn is dead?
 This is because your dog’s urine contains high levels of salt, which dries up and kills the grass.
 If you can rinse with water right after they use the bathroom in this spot that may keep your grass from dying, although this is not always an easy option.
 To bring your grass back to life in these areas you should treat it with gypsum, water, and then add some fresh seeds on top.